hennessyevan/veklabs.com/content/reports/10 Best Locations To Film and Photoshoot In Calgary.md

 ### [East Village Square](https://goo.gl/maps/XgJuT2fnf9hKTYe48)

-East Village is a happening area where hip eateries, indie music venues, galleries and clothing stores fill converted warehouses.
+East Village is a happening area where hip eateries, indie music venues, galleries, and clothing stores fill converted warehouses.
 Landmarks include the New Central Library and Studio Bell, home of the National Music Centre, with displays of vintage instruments and memorabilia.
-The RiverWalk path follows the Bow River, and revitalized St. Patrick’s Island has wooded trails, wetlands and a fishing cove.
+The RiverWalk path follows the Bow River and revitalized St. Patrick’s Island has wooded trails, wetlands, and a fishing cove.

 ### [Fish Creek Park](https://goo.gl/maps/R6yhR4GRL6awRxMt9)